kavehmz/kube-for-the-dyslexic/README.md

 Kubernetes master is running at https://127.0.0.1:32772 KubeDNS is running at https://127.0.0.1:32772/api/v1/namespaces/kube-system/services/kube-dns:dns/proxy

 # Do you remember we ran hello-world in docker?
-Kuberentes also uses containers to run stuff.
+Kubernetes also uses containers to run stuff.
 # Lets just run the same image in Kubernetes too.
 # Don't worry about details at all.
 Just try and get comfortable with the concepts.
 # create a deployment that uses our image.
 Deployments set details like which image, how many replica, max memory, ...